Appam, Appam Without Yeast

 - Cover and ferment in a warm place overnight.

-- Next day add baking soda and sugar, mix very well.
+- Next day add baking soda, 1 cup of water and sugar, mix very well.

 - Heat an appachatti (appam kadhai) and grease it lightly with oil.